 Dr. Sequist has worked extensively with the leadership of the Indian Health Service to study quality of care and access to care for Native Americans.
 Dr. Sequist is also committed to improving the health of Native Americans through student mentorship.
-He has served for nearly 20 years as the Director of the Four Directions Summer Research Program at Harvard Medical School, offering American Indian undergraduate students a summer research experience, career advice, and long term mentoring.
+He has served for more than 20 years as the Director of the Four Directions Summer Research Program at Harvard Medical School, offering American Indian undergraduate students a summer research experience, career advice, and long term mentoring.

 Dr. Sequist graduated from Cornell University with a BS in chemical engineering.
 He received his MD degree from Harvard Medical School, and his MPH degree from the Harvard School of Public Health.